Proceeds of crime policy

 Financial implications

-The full implementation of this policy involves a significant opportunity to have a proportion of the amounts confiscated under POCA returned to the authority under the incentive scheme, operated by the Home Office.
-Any funds received as a result of the ‘incentivisation’ scheme must be used for the further prevention or reduction in crime or further asset recovery.
+A proportion of the amounts confiscated under POCA is returned to the Authority under the incentive scheme operated by the Home Office.
+Any funds received through the scheme must be used for the further prevention or reduction in crime or further asset recovery.
+This money is ringfenced.

 Staffing and training

 Managers do not necessarily require the level of training and awareness provided by financial investigation-specific courses.
-However, it is essential that a senior manager is familiar with the procedures relating to financial investigation and is designated a Senior Appropriate Officer, by National Crime Agency or equivalent accreditation.
+However, it is essential that two managers are familiar with the procedures relating to financial investigation and are designated a Senior Appropriate Officer, by the National Crime Agency.

 Existing partnership agreements

 There are many law enforcement agencies that conduct financial investigations.
-We will actively work with these agencies to ensure it maximises the amount of money and assets seized under POCA legislation.
+Essex Trading Standards will actively work with these agencies to ensure it maximises the effective use of the powers provided by POCA.

 Some of these organisations are: